findmypast/career-progression-framework/src/content/design/lead-designer.md

 - Autonomous force multiplier for their team and contributors around them.
 - Meets target in 3 defined skill areas, developing in 2 others.
 - Develops problem-framing approaches, establishing new starting points that lead to new kinds of solutions, which affects strategic thinking, not just execution.
-- Autonomously identifies new problems & opportunities, and delivers impactful solutions.
-Improves the Design Team.
+- Autonomously identifies new problems and opportunities, and delivers impactful solutions.
+Improves the design team.
 - Actively contributes to group strategy.
 - Actively gives feedback and mentors designers.
-Drives high standards of quality across the group and Design Team.
+Drives high standards of quality across the group and design team.

 ### Strategy: how you understand and plan solutions which solve customer problems to drive business outcomes